 “He explained to me that it goes to the source of sickle cell disease.”

-“So if her counts are so low, then in theory, if we can do something to help her cells be more healthy, and flexible, and round, it may help the issues that she’s having.”
+“So if her counts are so low, then in theory, if we can do something to help her cells be more healthy, and flexible, and round.”

 “Hajar starting Oxbryta…helped her”